 When you’re selling a house to a flipper, they aren’t as interested in the property as much as they are interested in the land.
 They’ll typically only buy the house so they can use parts of it and make renovations that provide a good financial return.

 Another option would be to sell your home to one of the companies that buy houses in Missouri.
-You could accept a cash offer for your house within 24-hours and sell within 7-days.
+You could accept a cash offer for your house within 24 hours and sell within 7-days.
 By working with a “We Buy Houses Missouri” buyer, you’ll be able to sell the home as-is without making expensive repairs and avoid realtor commissions.
 This may prove to be helpful if you’d like to avoid costly renovations and months of sitting on the market.
-Cash buyers may also be house flippers, investors, or buy and hold houses as rental properties.
+Cash buyers may also be house flippers, real estate investors, or buy and hold houses as rental properties.

-Selling to Property Investors
+Sell to Property Investors

 A property investor is a person who buys properties with the intention of selling them for a profit.
 They’re interested in buying a house because they hope that it will be profitable for them in the future.
 An investor may be interested in purchasing a probate property because there is often less competition for this type of home.
 A property investor may be a single person or a company with a group of investors.